Lester702/epic-games-bot/README.md

 Here is the selenium documentation: https://www.selenium.dev/selenium/docs/api/py/api.html.

 # Log in to Epic
 The bot needs your credentials to login and get you the games.
-In `Manual.py` or `Auto.py`, wherever it says PUT EMAIL HERE or PUT PASSWORD HERE put in your email and password.
+Wherever it says PUT EMAIL HERE or PUT PASSWORD HERE put in your email and password.
 Don't forget to put these inside the quotation marks.
-Don't worry about giving me your personal info, because this code will be running on your machine.
+Don't worry about giving me your personal info, because this code will be running on your own machine.